nchammas/flintrock/README.md

 ### Configurable CLI Defaults

-Flintrock lets you persist your desired configuration to a file (called `config.yaml` by default) so that you don't have to keep typing out the same options over and over at the command line.
+Flintrock lets you persist your desired configuration to a YAML file so that you don't have to keep typing out the same options over and over at the command line.

+To setup and edit the default config file, call `flintrock configure`.
+You can also point Flintrock to a non-default config file by using the `--config` option.

 #### Sample `config.yaml`